Challenging Maladaptive Thoughts

 This step and the next are something you can informally do in your head, but they're a lot more effective if you make a proper written exercise out of them.
 There are lots of pre-made forms out there that can facilitate this.
 Do a Google Search for CBT Thought Record.
 You can make your own versions as well.
 Another thing to keep in mind is that you're not going to be able to identify and debunk all your maladaptive thoughts in twenty minutes.
 It's an ongoing process.

 There are two ways you can start delving into your maladaptive thoughts and beliefs.
 The first is just to sit down and try to think of them.
 It's a little directionless, but most people will still come up with a lot of results.
-A tip to root them out is to follow your negative emotions, like anxiety, discouragement, or resentment, and see where they lead you.
-For example, someone may start thinking about their college classes, feel a bit nervous, then go on to identify some beliefs about how they think the other students would make fun of them if they asked a question during a lecture.
+A tip to root them out is to follow your distressing emotions, like anxiety, discouragement, or resentment, and see where they lead you.
+For example, someone may start thinking about their college classes, feel a bit nervous, then go on to identify some beliefs about how they think the other students would make fun of them if they ask a question during a lecture.
 Of course, not every unpleasant feeling has self-sabotaging thinking lurking behind it, but on the whole looking into emotions is a useful strategy.

 The second approach is to start with a specific social situation you struggle with, and then examine your thoughts around it.
 Often you'll uncover some unrealistic thinking that is holding you back.
 You could consider a behavior you have trouble initiating.
 What thoughts are keeping you from doing it?
 You can also look back on a social interaction you recently had.
 Say you tried chatting to some co-workers during your lunch break.
 How do you feel it went?
 What discouraged or self-critical thoughts are you having?